Extending Whitney's extension theorem: nonlinear function spaces: Introduction

 \paragraph{Corollary D}\emph{ Let $M$ be a smooth Riemannian manifold with geodesically strongly convex compact sets $C \subset D \subset M$ and $N$ another smooth manifold.
 Then the restriction map}

 \emph{ is a submersion of \Frechet manifolds.}

-A close analogue of this corollary was stated as \cite[Proposition 3]{1610.05904}, with only a rough sketch of a proof, ignoring the function space topologies, and also allowing $M$ to be a manifold with corners.
-This hypothesis was only included so as to recover Corollary~D, where a closed set $\overline{U_{i\ldots j}}$ played the r\^ole of the ambient ``manifold with corners'' $M$.
-However, \emph{it is not necessarily the case} that these closed sets are manifolds with corners, as defined in \cite[\S~2.4]{michor} (see also Definition \ref{defn: RBM} below).
-Thus Corollary~D should be taken to replace \cite[Proposition 3]{1610.05904}.
+Corollary~D allows the construction of various spaces of tuples of maps satisfying equations on suitable closed subsets of their domain; one can use the submersions it gives to ensure certain limits of diagrams of \Frechet manifolds exist.
+To this end, a close analogue of this corollary was stated as \cite[Proposition 3]{1610.05904}, with only a rough sketch of a proof, ignoring the function space topologies, and also allowing $M$ to be a manifold with corners.
+This was used to construct infinite-dimensional manifolds of certain functors from a \v Cech groupoid to an arbitrary Lie groupoid.
+However, the correct hypothesis is rather `rough boundary', rather than corners, so Corollary~D should be taken to replace \cite[Proposition 3]{1610.05904}.

-One can ask the obvious questions as to how much further the results here can be pushed, especially in light of the results of Frerick on general sets satisfying the cusp condition.
+One can ask the obvious questions as to how much further the results here can be pushed, especially in light of the results of Frerick on general sets satisfying the cusp condition \cite{MR2300454}.
 The biggest obstacle in pursuing this, is to define the relevant locally convex topologies or manifold structures in the linear and non-linear cases respectively.
 In light of this, an extension of the results in the present paper might be possible but there seems to be no straightforward way to do this.

 A brief outline of the paper is as follows.
 In Section~\ref{sect:prelim} we give basic notions that are needed for the paper, relegating most technical results for infinite-dimensional calculus and manifolds to Appendix~\ref{app: calculus}.
-Section~\ref{sect: WElin} gives the necessary ingredients to build up to Theorem~A, namely various bits of extension theory and patching results in the linear setting, and these are assembled in Section~\ref{sect: proof of thm A}.
+Section~\ref{sect: WElin} gives the necessary ingredients to build towards Theorem~A, namely various bits of extension theory and patching results in the linear setting, and these are assembled in Section~\ref{sect: proof of thm A}.
 We then recall (from the forthcoming \cite[Chapter 1.4]{GloecknerNeebBuch}) the fundamentals of the theory of manifolds with rough boundary in Section~\ref{sect: mfdmap:rb} and construct the smooth manifolds of maps in that case.
 In Section~\ref{sect: MFDMAP} we then finally prove Theorem~B. Appendix~\ref{app: Whitney} is a summary of the theory of Whitney jets, for ease of reference.